-On May 27, 2015 the Michigan Department of Environmental Quality (MDEQ) Air Quality Division (AQD) inspector, Mr. Todd Zynda conducted a level 2 unannounced inspection of Soulbrain located at 47050 Five Mile Road, Northville, Michigan.
-During the inspection, Mr. Brian Hackney, Chemical Engineer, and Mr. Guy Balok, Security and Safety Coordinator provided information and a tour of facility operations relating to air quality permits.
-The inspection was conducted to determine the facility's compliance with the Natural Resources and Environmental Protection Act (NREPA), Act 451, Part 55, and PTI 167-10B.
+On February 22, 2018 the Michigan Department of Environmental Quality (MDEQ) Air Quality Division (AQD) inspector, Mr. Todd Zynda conducted an unannounced inspection of Soulbrain located at 47050 Five Mile Road, Northville, Michigan.
+During the inspection, Mr. Guy Balok, Security and Safety Coordinator provided information and a tour of facility operations relating to air quality permits.
+The inspection was conducted to determine the facility's compliance with the Natural Resources and Environmental Protection Act (NREPA), Act 451, Part 55, and PTI 167-10F.

-At 1:00 PM, AQD personnel (Todd Zynda) arrived onsite and performed outside observations.
+At approximately 8:45 AM, AQD personnel (Todd Zynda) arrived onsite and performed outside observations.
 No visible emissions or odors were observed at the facility.
-At 1:10 PM Mr. Zynda entered the facility, stated the purpose for the inspection, and was greeted by Mr. Balok and Mr. Hackney.
+At 8:55 AM Mr. Zynda entered the facility, stated the purpose for the inspection, and was greeted by Mr. Balok.
 During the opening meeting the facility operations were discussed.
-According to Mr. Hackney, the facility is operating at approximately 33 percent (%) of the maximum production capacity.
-Mr. Zynda provided an inspection checklist for items contained within PTI 167-10B.
-Mr. Hackney stated that Conestoga-Rovers and Associates (CRA) maintains the records as they are the consultant hired to perform carbon system breakthrough monitoring and record keeping.
-It was agreed that the records would be provided within seven business days.
-Following the discussion of operations and PTI 167-10B record keeping requirements, a tour of the facility was conducted.
+According to Mr. Balok, the facility is operating at approximately 25 percent (%) or less of the maximum production capacity.
+Mr. Zynda provided an inspection checklist for items contained within PTI 167-10F.
+Mr. Balok stated that Mr. Brian Hackney, Chemical Engineer, maintains the records and is out of the office until February 27, 2018.
+It was agreed that the records would be provided following Mr. Hackney's return.
+Following the discussion of operations and PTI 167-10F record keeping requirements, a tour of the facility was conducted.

 The tour began at the returned drum exterior cleaning area.
 At this area, returned drums are wiped down and staged for continued use.
 Each stainless steel drum is equipped with a "quick connect" on the stationary lid for loading and unloading of electrolyte solution.
 The tour continued at the main production area.
 Within the production area, the dispensing and canister cleaning area, loading booths, storage tanks, and mixing vessels were observed.
 All equipment appeared to be in good operating condition.
 Duct work for both the low-density and high-density carbon adsorption systems appeared to be in good condition.
-The production facility as a whole was very "clean" and maintained in excellent condition.
+The production facility as a whole was very clean and maintained in excellent condition.